ScHARR Information Governance Policy

 The IG Committee will formally assess and document risks to information and the controls put in place to manage risk.

-The IG Committee will work with ScHARR Research Ethics Committee (REC) to assess IG risk on projects considered by ScHARR REC.
+The IG Committee will work with the Research Ethics Committee (REC) to assess IG risk on projects considered by the School of Medicine and Population Health (SMPH) REC.

-Any suspected information incident must be reported to a Section IG Lead, the IG Manager or the School IG Lead as soon as possible.
+Any suspected information incident must be reported to a Section IG Lead, the IG Manager or the Centre’s IG Lead as soon as possible.

-If ScHARR staff become aware outside of normal working hours of an information security incident that involves a serious loss of risk-bearing data and/or damage to computer systems, they should report it to University Security on 0114 222 4085, as mandated in the Information Security Incident Policy and Procedure.
+If Division of Population Health staff become aware outside of normal working hours of an information security incident that involves a serious loss of risk-bearing data and/or damage to computer systems, they should report it to University Security on 0114 222 4085, as mandated in the Information Security Incident Policy and Procedure.

-Once the IG Committee are aware of a possible information incident they will:
+Once a member of the IG Committee are aware of a possible information incident they will:

-1. record the incident in an Incident Investigation Log
+• Record the incident in the Division of Population Health Incident Investigation Log

-2. carry out an investigation to establish the details and assess the impact, including the nature of the incident, the type of data involved, the perceived sensitivity of the data and the number of people affected, and record the details in the incident log [This assessment may involve other relevant staff, such as IT technicians if appropriate: it may be necessary to download, open, read, copy or move files in order to determine whether they contain risk-bearing data]
+• Carry out an investigation to establish the details and assess the impact, including the nature of the incident, the type of data involved, the perceived sensitivity of the data and the number of people affected, and record the details in the incident log

-5. document any corrective actions taken and preventative actions to be taken in order to attempt to prevent any recurrence of this type of incident.
+• Document any corrective actions taken and preventative actions to be taken in order to attempt to prevent any recurrence of this type of incident

-The Incident Investigation Log should only be shared outside of the Information Governance Committee where necessary and at the discretion of the IG Lead, unless there is a legal requirement to do so.
+The Division of Population Health Incident Investigation Log should only be shared outside of the IG Committee at the discretion of the IG Lead, unless there is a legal requirement to do so.

 Section 7 - International data transfers